 For the three and six month periods ended June 30, 2023, the cross currency interest rate swaps, the EUR denominated draws under the Credit Facility, and the combination of the 2025 Term Loan and 2025 Interest Rate Swap are designated as net investment hedges of the Trust's investments in foreign operations.
 The effectiveness of the hedges is assessed quarterly.
 Gains and losses associated with the effective portion of the hedges are recognized in other comprehensive (loss) income.
-For the three and six month periods ended June 30, 2023, the Trust has assessed the net investment hedge associated with each cross currency interest rate swap, the EUR denominated draws under the Credit Facility, and the combination of the 2025 Term Loan and 2025 Interest Rate Swap, except for a portion of the 2024 Cross Currency Interest Rate Swap and a portion of the combination of the 2025 Term Loan and 2025 Interest Rate Swap, to be effective.
+For the three and six month periods ended June 30, 2023, the Trust has assessed the net investment hedge associated with each cross currency interest rate swap, the EUR denominated draws under the Credit Facility, and the combination of the 2025 Term Loan and 2025 Interest Rate Swap and a portion of the combination of the 2025 Term Loan and 2025 Interest Rate Swap, to be effective.